Most people do not think of pork as a health food. Let’s put that to rest. This recipe for Paleo Pork Shoulder Roast is a great way to start!

 Bad pork comes from concentrated animal feeding operations (CAFOs).
 These are inhumane operations that keep the animals in unspeakable conditions and are downright disgusting.
 These are entirely for-profit operations and have nothing to do with nutrient value and/or sustainability.

 Sadly, most of the people in this country eat the bad pork.
+This is the pork that clogs the arteries.
 These animals are fattened with GM and pesticide laden cereal grains and skim milk.

 Think about that for a minute.